+In order to use the Earth's precious and limited resources efficiently, the environmental impact when extracting these resources must be kept to a minimum.
+At the same time, waste generated during vehicle production and scrap from end-of-life parts must be recycled as extensively as possible without compromising quality, producing materials that can be used in the same types of products.
+Based on this approach, known as closed-loop recycling, we have focused our efforts on recycling steel, aluminum and resin -three kinds of material which account for a large proportion of vehicle content yet also have a major impact on the environment.
 As part of the Nissan Green Program 2022 (NGP2022), Nissan is developing systems for using resources efficiently and sustainably across their entire lifecycle, and has adopted the concept of the "Circular Economy" to maximize the value it provides to customers and society.
 In an attempt to use resources efficiently with less energy, we will promote the use of recycled materials and recycling end-of-life vehicles, and strive to incorporate reusable resources in our activities at the design, purchasing and manufacturing stages.
 We are using fewer resources overall, both through appropriate use of chemical substances and making vehicles more lightweight.
-We will continue to promote the efficient use of resources with further reduced energy requirements and the expanded use of repaired and remanufactured parts as well as the secondary use of electric vehicle (EV) batteries in the vehicle use stage, and foster the development of biomaterials and dieless forming technology for practical use.
-We will also increase the value cars provide to society and ensure that cars can be put to best use by promoting electrification and autonomous drive in our products, pursuing connectedness and providing mobility services such as ride sharing.
+We will continue to promote the efficient use of resources with further reduced energy requirements and the expanded use of repaired and remanufactured parts as well as the secondary use of electric vehicle

+(EV) batteries in the vehicle use stage, and foster the development of biomaterials and dieless forming technology for practical use.
+We will also increase the value cars manufactured in this way provide to society and ensure that cars can be put to best use by promoting electrification and autonomous drive in our products, pursuing connectivity and providing mobility services such as ride sharing.